-Bill de Blasio, the mayor of the most populated city in America, is not one to shy away from crowds and has joined the biggest Democratic presidential field in recent history.
+Bill de Blasio, the mayor of the most populated city in America, is not one to shy away from crowds and had joined the biggest Democratic presidential field in recent history.
 New York City's mayor announced his campaign launch on ABC's "Good Morning America."
-He joined more than 20 Democratic candidates in the race for the White House.

 Name: Bill de Blasio

 Date of Birth: May 8, 1961